How We Teach British Values At Stonebroom

 British Values & R.E.

-We have adopted a whole school R.E. approach called ‘Discovery’ .
-This links directly with the British Values :
+We have adopted a whole school R.E. approach following the Derbyshire Agreed Religious Education Syllabus and teaching from a scheme which follows this directly.
+This has very clear links with the British Values :

-Discovery RE promotes the idea that individuals have freedom to choose what they believe.
-Woven into every enquiry is the idea that not everyone is the same.
+RE promotes the idea that individuals have freedom to choose what they believe.
+Woven into every topic is the idea that not everyone is the same.
 A class cannot investigate the behaviour of ‘all Muslims’ or ‘all Christians’, because not everyone within a faith will practise it in the same way.
-For example, a Year 4 enquiry asks, ‘Do people need to go to Church to show that they are Christians?’
+For example, a Year 4 enquiry asks, ‘What does it mean to be a Christian in Britain today?”
 Some Christians will choose to go to church every week and have the community of the church at the very centre of their family lives.
 Others will not, choosing a more esoteric approach to living their faith.

 Rule of law

-There are many examples of ‘rule of law’ within Discovery RE.
+There are many examples of ‘rule of law’ within the Derbyshire’s agreed syllabus.
 Children are encouraged to think about the laws, commandments, expectations within a faith and how those rules would impact on their own lives as well as on the lives of the people within those religions.
-In Year 2, the enquiry, ‘Does praying at regular intervals every day help a Muslim in his/her daily life?’ gives the opportunity to explore the expectations and ritual surrounding prayer.
-Year 2 is also asked, ‘How important is it for Jewish people to do what God wants them to do?’
-They are asked to consider the question ‘Should people follow religious leaders and teachings?’
+In Year 3, the enquiry, ‘Why do people pray?’ gives the opportunity to explore the expectations and ritual surrounding prayer.
+Year 3 is also asked, ‘Why is the Bible so important for Christians today?’
+They are asked to consider the question ‘Does living biblically mean obeying the whole Bible?’

 Children are enabled to understand the origins of the various codes of conduct, rules, laws and expectations put forward by different religions and belief positions, and to consider their own position in relation to these.